QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 Matthew 23:8: "But you are not to be called 'Rabbi,' for you have one Teacher, and you are all brothers."

-When a movement elevates a teacher-title into a central authority role, it raises questions about spiritual structure.
-A shift from "brother sharpening brother" to "teacher as final interpretive authority" can create dependency on the leader rather than on Scripture and the Spirit.
+When a movement puts a teacher-title at the center of authority, it raises questions.
+A move from "brothers helping each other" to "one teacher as the final authority" can make people depend on the leader instead of on Scripture and the Spirit.

 A healthy church connects believers to the wider Body of Christ.
 An unhealthy movement can encourage separation by framing itself as the faithful remnant while portraying others as compromised, pagan, or deceived.